 - Hydrocele repair is an out-patient procedure.
-(See diagram: Male genitals with a hydrocele) - To prevent pain, the repair is done: - Under general anesthetic (you are "put to sleep") - Or spinal anesthetic (local "freezing") - There is a cut (incision) made in the front of the scrotum. - The hydrocele is then opened, drained, and fixed so that the fluid cannot come back. - You can go back to your usual activities in a few weeks.
+(See diagram below) - To prevent pain, the repair is done: - Under general anesthetic (you are "put to sleep") - Or spinal anesthetic (local "freezing") - There is a cut (incision) made in the front of the scrotum. - The hydrocele is then opened, drained, and fixed so that the fluid cannot come back. - You can go back to your usual activities in a few weeks.